Who is Zhang Huan?

 The meaning of the work

 According to Zhang, the dove was released in the Buddhist tradition while the meat was utilized to represent how Zhang perceived New York and human beings’ inherent animalism.
 It is a blatant show of hypocrisy that we humans entail.
-Human beings should be kind and loving, but to reach our goals and be successful, we tend to adopt many animalistic qualities.
+Human beings should be kind and loving, but we tend to adopt many animalistic qualities to reach our goals and be successful.
 When he released the dove, he showed that there is still room for humans to give up their bad ways and do good for society.

 Through his piece, Zhang effectively communicated and commented on the severe differences that human beings feel between who they are and what they appear to be.